Mitra98t/Flavor/flavor_book/src/language_development/language_development.md

 the addition are the children node of the `+`.
 We then go to the left child finding the number `3`; `3` is a terminal element so we are done and we know the first of the two operands.
-Going then to the left element, we find the operator `*` for the multiplication.
+Going then to the right element, we find the operator `*` for the multiplication.
 As already shown for the addition, we go look for the operands of the multiplication in the children nodes.
 We find two terminal nodes meaning that we know how to resolve the `*` operation